cam3lo/port-scanner/README.md

 # port-scanner
-A basic port scanner script written in Python with the hopes of adding to it as time progresses.
+A basic port scanner script written in Python to at least start having some programs up on the hub with the hopes of adding to it as time progresses.

 Notes:
     1. Add different types of scanning depending on user needs